SumantaBhattacharya/SumantaBhattacharya/README.md

 -->
 - Certified in Core Java by IISER
 - Certified in Full Stack Web Development by Apna College
+- Certified in Industrial Training Program in Full Stack Web Development by Euphoria GenX

 <!--
 Fun Fact 💡